Importance of Proteins : The Protein Week

 Vegetarian diets also have adequate proteins if we include pulses and legumes in sufficient quantity but in combinations.
 Since cereal and pulses, both are incomplete Proteins (since they lack certain Amino acids), it was insisted to rather have a combination to get good quality protein.
 Even with a ratio of 5:1, cereals : pulses combination, the protein quality in terms of digestibility is only around 65% when compared with milk and animal protein.
 Also, pregnant women, the growing kid cannot achieve optimal protein intakes with exclusive vegetarian diets without adequate milk in their diets.”

 Dr. Seema Puri, National Vice President, IDA had another set of views.

 Quality of protein is as important as quantity of protein eaten.
 Cereal-based diets are not rich in high-quality protein.
 Such diets need to be supplemented with foods such as milk products, pulses, eggs, fish, poultry or meat.
 Those quitting dairy for certain reasons have to focus on the good quality meat.
 Digestibility of the food has a bearing on the utilization of protein in the body.
 For effective utilization of protein, it is necessary to also include adequate calories in one’s diet.

 Ms. Anuja Agarwala, Nutritionist gave her views.

-It is important to begin early and focus on a protein rich diet right from the start, which should be continued through all the life stages of development and growth.
+It is important to begin early and focus on a protein-rich diet right from the start, which should be continued through all the life stages of development and growth.
 Children particularly have high protein demand to propel their growth during growing years, as they grow in spurts.
 Demand for protein among children is particularly high during pre-teen and teen phases of growth spurts.”

 One should include at least one protein source in each of one’s 3 major meals and 2 snacks to keep the body’s protein balance positive.
-Set-off Pro-teen for proactive disease-free course of life.
+Set-off Pro-teen for a proactive disease-free course of life.